 From there you ride past Westonbirt and its famous arboretum – well worth a stop for a quiet meander around the trees and flora.

-Next, take the Fosse Way – a 2,000 year Roman Road – and along the Kennet and Avon Canal where you’ll finally reach the historic city of Bath.
+Next, take the Fosse Way – a 2,000-year-old Roman Road – and along the Kennet and Avon Canal, where you’ll finally reach the historic city of Bath.

 2. Burford to Tetbury